akunnyalm/react-native-clerk-auth/README.md

 This is a simple authentication using Clerk in React Native

 - Login
-- Create Account with verification code (sent by email)
+- Create Account with verification code that is sent through e-mail
-- Reset Password with verification code (sent by email)
+- Reset Password with verification code that is sent through e-mail